leaysgur/timemitter/README.md

 ### destroy()

-Stop timer and remove all handlers.
+Stop interval and remove all handlers.